- How does C2B e-commerce work?

 Examples of the C2B model #

-- Reverse public auctions (Reverse auctions allow customers to name the cost for a service or product they intend to buy)
+- Reverse public auctions: allow customers to name their price for a product or service,

-- Affiliate advertising (Affiliate marketing enables end-users, frequently influencers, bloggers, or authors, to lend a business their systems to market certain items on a commission basis.)
+- Affiliate advertising: enables end-users to market certain items on a commission basis,

 Do you want to learn more about e-commerce?
 Continue reading about → Dynamic pricing.